Associate School Library Media Specialist and School Library Media Specialist with Master’s Degree

 2. How do I matriculate?
 Matriculation is official acceptance into the M.A. program.
 To matriculate, you must complete the Request for Matriculation Form and provide two recommendations, using this Recommendation Form.

 3. Which entrance exam should I take?
-Note: For Matriculation Applications for Spring 2012, the GRE will be waived.
-This is a pilot program for Spring 2012.
 If you have a first Master’s Degree or higher, you do not need to take the GRE.
 If you have taken the GRE within the last five years and have an acceptable score, you do not need to retake the test; just submit the scores.
+In addition, students without a previous Master's degree may apply for a waiver of the GRE if they meet all other admission requirements (GPA 2.75 or better).

-4. How many programs are three within the Educational Technology Department?
-There are three programs in the Educational Technology Department:
+4. How many programs are there within the Educational Technology Department?
+There are four programs in the Educational Technology Department:

 5. What do I need to do to matriculate into the program?